jamesallardice/Placeholders.js/README.md

 ##Known Issues

-When applying a placeholder to an `input` element of type `password`, the default "hidden" character is used instead of plain text.
+ - When applying a placeholder to an `input` element of type `password`, the default "hidden" character is used instead of plain text.
 This issue has been addressed in an experimental version of the polyfill.
 It works by inserting a new `input` element of type `text` into the DOM just before the `password` input.
 The new element and the original element are then switched between as necessary.
 For this reason, you may experience issues with any event handlers bound to the original element, and also with any styles applied to the original element.

+ - Because the polyfill uses the `value` attribute to display the placeholder, users will be unable to enter the placeholder value as valid input.

+ - (When the `hideOnFocus` option is `false`) The cursor position can currently be changed after focus, so you can insert characters in the middle of the placeholder value (causing the placeholder not to hide).

 ##Supported Browsers